 Pitfalls of the morphotype test

-The morphotype test is not without pitfalls.
+The morphotype test comes with pitfalls.
 One of the evident risks is an underestimation of M. trossulus by morphotypes in some populations, such as those in Norway and the Gulf of Maine, which were the sources of the “outlier” samples.
 Another is the bias generated by a non-random association of morphotypes with size (or age) of conspecific mussels such as was observed in very rare (about 2%) samples.
 A further risk are uncertainties in the application of the test to populations from intermediate salinities (about 30 ppt) in the Barents Sea.
 To note, four out of the five samples with a significant non-random association between the morphotypes and the size were from Tyuva inlet (S3 table) right at the border between brackish and full saline areas of the Kola Bay.
 It is possible that temporal or ontogenetic trends in the morphotype frequencies are a local Barents Sea phenomenon related to the unusual salinity conditions as in Tyuva.

 Uses and abuses of single marker taxonomic tests

 Traditional species identification relies on diagnostic (fixed) morphologic traits of the organism, usually included in the diagnosis.
-In the terms of the probability theory, it means that the probability of an individual with a species-specific diagnostic marker being a representative of the species in question is equal to one: P(species|trait) = 1.
-However, this probability may decrease for two reasons.
-An obvious reason is associated with deficient skills of the researcher or defective condition of the specimen.
-A less obvious source is an ambiguity in the diagnosticity of a trait.
-It is generally impossible to determine whether diagnostic characters are indeed fixed if the sample size is finite (Wiens, Servedio 2000).
+In the terms of the probability theory, the probability of an individual with a species-specific diagnostic marker being a representative of this is one: P(species|trait) = 1.
+However, in practice the probability can be lower for two reasons.
+First, because of scoring errors related to the researcher’s skills or the defective condition of the specimen.
+Second, for the ambiguity in the diagnosticity of a trait.
+While impossible to determine whether diagnostic characters are indeed fixed if the sample size is finite (Wiens, Servedio 2000).
 Hence, in practice, for diagnostic markers P(species|trait) ≤ 1.